-Since the opening of the Suez Canal in 1869, vast numbers of ships have used this passage, as the main route from Europe to Asia.
-The proximity of Shaab Abu Nuhas to the shipping lanes, and also its exposed northerly aspect, has meant that this reef has claimed more ships than any other in the Red Sea.
+Since the opening of the Suez Canal in 1869, vast numbers of ships have used this passage as the main route from Europe to Asia.
+The proximity of Shaab Abu Nuhas to the shipping lanes, combined with its exposed northerly aspect, has meant that this reef has claimed more ships than any other in the Red Sea.

-This wreck graveyard is situated 3 hours north of Hurghada with at least four complete wrecks lie in Shaab Abu Nuhas which are the Giannis D, the Carnatic, the Chrisoula K, and Kimon M. Each of those main wrecks along with other adrift ones has a story to tell about its own drowning with some more dramatic than others.
-While each has something unique and special about them, all share a stunning underwater beauty that should not be missed by any diver bound for the Red Sea.
-We are glad to serve our guests with this particular trip of scuba diving in Hurghada upon request.
+This wreck graveyard is situated roughly three hours north of Hurghada.
+At least four complete wrecks lie at Shaab Abu Nuhas: the Giannis D, the Carnatic, the Chrisoula K, and the Kimon M. Each of these main wrecks, along with other debris scattered nearby, has a unique story to tell about its sinking—some far more dramatic than others.
+While each wreck possesses its own distinct personality, they all share a stunning underwater beauty that should not be missed by any diver bound for the Red Sea.
+We are proud to offer this spectacular scuba diving Hurghada excursion to our guests upon request.

-To summarize, Abu Nuhas wrecks is ironic in a way because while unrelated to each other, they have sunk within few hundred meters of eachother.
-So, if you are a wreck lover, you should definitely check out this site…
+To summarize, the Abu Nuhas wrecks are ironic in a way; though completely unrelated to one another, they all sank within a few hundred meters of each other.
+If you are a wreck lover, you should definitely check out this dive site.

-At the front of the Wreck, the seabed at the base of the Reef is between 25-27m.
-The hole in the port side is at 17m from where everything gets gradually deeper until one reaches the stern where the seabed is at 32m.
+At the front of the wrecks, the seabed at the base of the reef sits between 25–27 meters.
+For example, the hole in the port side of one of these giants rests at 17 meters, from where everything gets gradually deeper until you reach the stern, where the seabed drops to 32 meters.

 She met her fate when she hit the reefs of Abu Nuhas on 31 August 1981 while in rout to Jadda, Saudi Arabia carrying cargo of tiles.
 This wreck has cracks and holes everywhere that allows you to see the light rays passing through making it beautiful for filming.
 You may also enter from any direction as it has big opening through the rear as well as the bow which positioned only five meters under water.
 The tiles that was caried remain intact which gives a realistic flavor to a life ship.